-Why Big Truck and Commercial Vehicle Accidents Make Miami Driving Such a Challenge
+Why Big Truck and Commercial Vehicle Accidents Make Miami Driving Such a Challenge (and Required a Top Truck Injury Lawyer).

 It a statistical fact that Miami has some of the worst traffic in the country.
 Of course, residents, domestic and international tourists, and commuters contribute to the regional roads being jam-packed throughout the days and nights.
 But when you consider that commercial vehicles can weigh 20-30x more than passenger vehicles, it becomes clear why South Florida is also a leader in deadly truck crashes.